ahmedmagds/Microbial-Genomics-Journey-Workshop-2023/grad.md

 ```
 iqtree -s core_gene_alignment_filtered.aln -T 64 -m HKY -B 1000
 ```
+**There were an issue with the assembled genomes from the reads I gave you.
+Even with that, the tree clearly shows the two clades.**<br/>

 **Visualization**<br/>
 The iqtree program outputs a bunch of files, the core_gene_alignment_filtered.aln.contree can be opened in [Itol](https://itol.embl.de/tree/163116135115285751683734250#) or Figtree, and it includes the branch support values.
 I used two genes from the Abricate output and ST designation from the MLST step to show on the tree.